brianreumere/mutualaid.info/README.md

 TBD how to render them.
 I would like to avoid Javascript but rebuilding the Hugo site on a schedule seems gross too...

+I'm also wary of privacy and consent concerns.
+See [The Indieweb privacy challenge (Webmentions, silo backfeeds, and the GDPR)](https://sebastiangreger.net/2018/05/indieweb-privacy-challenge-webmentions-backfeeds-gdpr/) and [this Twitter thread that has stuck with me](https://twitter.com/redlightvoices/status/1021747354398076928)

 ### IndieAuth

 I'm not sure if I need this or would use it, so it's lower priority.
 Or maybe it's needed for Webmentions?